Converg3nce/matic-docs/docs/newbies/getting-started-solidity.md

 Having a property we’d also like to keep track of all the bookings made till date.

-We can do that by creating another structure for a Booking with properties such as: propertyId, check in and check out date and the user who made the booking.
+We can do that by creating another structure for a Booking with properties such as: `propertyId`, check in and check out date and the user who made the booking.

 ```js
 struct Booking {